hai-vr/documentation/docs/research/nochat/index.md

 ## Rebuilding external calls from compilation errors

-Rather than take the entire VRChat API [just like Android took the entire Java API](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America%2C_Inc.), I'm going to take existing popular VRChat prefabs, and focus on make it work without the VRChat SDK installed, one prefab at a time.
+Rather than take the entire VRChat API [just like Android took the entire Java API](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America%2C_Inc.), I'm going to take existing popular VRChat prefabs, and focus on making it work without the VRChat SDK installed, one prefab at a time.

 Ideally, this should only require minimal modifications to the original prefab so that it may still continue to be used in VRChat.